 Respirable Crystalline Silica

-In many industries it is now common to find the high-energy operations that can generate respirable crystalline silica.
-Wherever you find materials such as sand, concrete, brick, block, stone and mortar combined with cutting, sawing, grinding, drilling or crushing there is risk for exposure to respirable crystalline silica.
+In many industries, it is now common to find high-energy operations that can generate respirable crystalline silica.
+Base materials such as sand, concrete, brick, block, stone, and mortar combined with cutting, sawing, grinding, drilling, or crushing creates a risk for exposure to respirable crystalline silica.
 Crystalline silica is also a component used to make certain products: glass, pottery, ceramics, bricks, concrete and artificial stone.
-Adding to the challenge of controlling exposure, is that respirable crystalline silica is generally at least 100 times smaller than ordinary sand.
+Adding to the challenge of controlling exposure, respirable crystalline silica is generally at least 100 times smaller than ordinary sand.

 - Compare exposure monitoring results to the current OSHA Action Level and PEL

 - Assist with silica and OSHA training and documentation

 As stated, our services include monitoring the permissible exposure limit (PEL) for respirable crystalline silica.
 OSHA limits exposure to respirable crystalline silica to 50 micrograms per cubic meter of air (µg/m3) over an eight-hour day with an action level of 25 µg/m3 over an eight-hour day.

 - Pottery and ceramics products

 - Jewelry production

 - Refractory and furnace operations